 In order to define $\mathcal{M}$, we need to specify its atlas:

 where $[G^c]_0$ is a subset of all continuous paths on $G^c$ which have no cycles (no recurring vertices of $G$ on the path).
-We can characterize the charts as we stack layers like bricks where we follow the order of the path on $G^c$.
-It's clear to see that each $p$ is homeomorphic to $\mR$, so that each chart is homeomorphic to $\mR^{N+1}$.
+We can characterize the charts as we stack layers (like ``bricks''), where we follow the order of the path on $G^c$.
+It is clear that each $p$ is homeomorphic to $\mR$, so that each chart is homeomorphic to $\mR^{N+1}$.

-We want to define a distribution on $\mathcal{M}$ in a way that the original distribution is the projection of each layer's range.
+We want to define a distribution on $\mathcal{M}$ in such a manner that the original distribution is the projection of each layer's range.
 The projection is defined as the integral of the last index:

 where $P_u(\cdot)$ is the projection of the range of layer $u$, and $f$ is a distribution on the manifold.
 The integral range of the last index is the intersection of a ball centered at $u$ which has half-edge radius with $G^c$ (layer $u$'s range).
-Note that for different $w$'s that are connected to $u$, the ranges are like different orbits centered at $u$.
+Note that for different $w$'s which are connected to $u$, the ranges are like different orbits centered at $u$.

 One of the simplest choices for lifting the original distribution to the manifold is a ``Gaussian cylinder,'' i.e., a product of a Gaussian distribution and a uniform distribution within the range of the layer.
-Thus, we thicken each Gaussian.
+Thus, we accordingly thicken each Gaussian.

 If a layer has more than one edge connected to it, then the original distribution may be lifted to multiple ``Gaussian cylinders'' (located at all the possible orbits that are centered at the given layer) with combined weights.
-Notice that though those ``Gaussian cylinders'' project to be the same vector-valued distribution within that layer, they may have different potentials to transport to different directions on the graph.
+Notice that even though the ``Gaussian cylinders'' project to be the same vector-valued distribution within the given layer, they may have different potentials to transport to different directions on the graph.

-Let us briefly summarize the optimal transport problem we are going to solve on the manifold $\mathcal{M}$ with the notions we just introduced.
-Given the projection of each layer's range for source (starting) and target (terminal) distributions, we want to find corresponding source and target distributions on $\mathcal{M}$ such that the transport cost is optimally low.

-As before, we first consider the sub-problem where the starting and terminal vector-valued distributions are two Gaussian-distributions which may be located on different layers.
+Let us briefly summarize the optimal transport problem we are going to solve on the manifold $\mathcal{M}$ with the approach we just introduced.
+Given the projection of each layer's range for the source (starting) and target (terminal) distributions, we want to find corresponding source and target distributions on $\mathcal{M}$ such that the transport cost is optimally low.
+As before, we first consider the sub-problem where the starting and terminal vector-valued distributions are two Gaussian distributions, which may be located on different layers.